ebdrup/json-schema-benchmark/reports/themis.md

 `properties with escaped characters, object with all numbers is valid`|The schema failed to load(`Invalid or unexpected token`). **This excludes this validator from performance tests**
 `properties with escaped characters, object with strings is invalid`|The schema failed to load(`Invalid or unexpected token`). **This excludes this validator from performance tests**
-`ref overrides any sibling keywords, ref valid, maxItems ignored`|Expected result: `true` but validator returned: `false` `remote ref, containing refs itself, remote ref valid`|Expected result: `true` but validator returned: `"validators.http://json-schema.org/draft-04/schema# is not a function"`
+`ref overrides any sibling keywords, ref valid, maxItems ignored`|Expected result: `true` but validator returned: `false` `remote ref, containing refs itself, remote ref valid`|Expected result: `true` but validator returned: `"validators.http://json-schema.org/draft-04/schema# is not a function"`. **This excludes this validator from performance tests**
 `remote ref, containing refs itself, remote ref invalid`|Expected result: `false` but validator returned: `"validators.http://json-schema.org/draft-04/schema# is not a function"`
-`Recursive references between schemas, valid tree`|The schema failed to load(`Cannot read property '0' of undefined`) `Recursive references between schemas, invalid tree`|The schema failed to load(`Cannot read property '0' of undefined`) `refs with quote, object with numbers is valid`|The schema failed to load(`Unexpected identifier`). **This excludes this validator from performance tests**
+`Recursive references between schemas, valid tree`|The schema failed to load(`Cannot read property '0' of undefined`). **This excludes this validator from performance tests**
+`Recursive references between schemas, invalid tree`|The schema failed to load(`Cannot read property '0' of undefined`) `refs with quote, object with numbers is valid`|The schema failed to load(`Unexpected identifier`). **This excludes this validator from performance tests**
 `refs with quote, object with strings is invalid`|The schema failed to load(`Unexpected identifier`). **This excludes this validator from performance tests**
 `Location-independent identifier with base URI change in subschema, match`|The schema failed to load(`Cannot read property 'oo' of undefined`)
 `Location-independent identifier with base URI change in subschema, mismatch`|The schema failed to load(`Cannot read property 'oo' of undefined`)
-`remote ref, remote ref valid`|Expected result: `true` but validator returned: `"validators.http://localhost:1234/integer.json is not a function"`
+`remote ref, remote ref valid`|Expected result: `true` but validator returned: `"validators.http://localhost:1234/integer.json is not a function"`. **This excludes this validator from performance tests**
-`remote ref, remote ref invalid`|Expected result: `false` but validator returned: `"validators.http://localhost:1234/integer.json is not a function"`
+`remote ref, remote ref invalid`|Expected result: `false` but validator returned: `"validators.http://localhost:1234/integer.json is not a function"`. **This excludes this validator from performance tests**
-`fragment within remote ref, remote fragment valid`|Expected result: `true` but validator returned: `"validators.http://localhost:1234/subSchemas.json#/integer is not a function"`
+`fragment within remote ref, remote fragment valid`|Expected result: `true` but validator returned: `"validators.http://localhost:1234/subSchemas.json#/integer is not a function"`. **This excludes this validator from performance tests**
-`fragment within remote ref, remote fragment invalid`|Expected result: `false` but validator returned: `"validators.http://localhost:1234/subSchemas.json#/integer is not a function"`
+`fragment within remote ref, remote fragment invalid`|Expected result: `false` but validator returned: `"validators.http://localhost:1234/subSchemas.json#/integer is not a function"`. **This excludes this validator from performance tests**
-`ref within remote ref, ref within ref valid`|Expected result: `true` but validator returned: `"validators.http://localhost:1234/subSchemas.json#/refToInteger is not a function"`
+`ref within remote ref, ref within ref valid`|Expected result: `true` but validator returned: `"validators.http://localhost:1234/subSchemas.json#/refToInteger is not a function"`. **This excludes this validator from performance tests**
 `ref within remote ref, ref within ref invalid`|Expected result: `false` but validator returned: `"validators.http://localhost:1234/subSchemas.json#/refToInteger is not a function"`
 `base URI change, base URI change ref valid`|The schema failed to load(`invalid ref: folderInteger.json in folder/`) `base URI change, base URI change ref invalid`|The schema failed to load(`invalid ref: folderInteger.json in folder/`)